li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

 what appears to be a second distribution of incomes in pesos.
 We will also remove incomes of zero from our dataset, because it will interfere with our model accuracy.
-However, this compromises our model’s predicative range: our model will only be able to predict the household income of those who already have jobs (income).
+However, this compromises our model’s predictive and explanatory range: our model will only be able to predict or explain the household income of those who already have jobs with income.

 ![](final-writeup_files/figure-gfm/hhincome-distribution-1.png)<!-- -->